Golf Club Fitting

 Here's something most golfers don't realize: there's no industry standard for shaft flex.
 A "stiff" shaft from one manufacturer might play closer to "regular" from another.

 This inconsistency means you can't assume all stiff shafts perform the same.
 A Fujikura stiff might feel different from a Project X stiff, even at the same swing speed.
+Project X is a notorious example — its 6.0 flex plays firmer than most "Stiff" labels because of how the brand profiles its shafts.

 What This Means for You